7 Ways to Bless Others and Impact the World

 Prayer is communication with God and is a way of developing our relationship with as we fellowship with him.
 But an important part of prayer is our asking and receiving from God.
 When we pray, we must consider others.

-We need to pray for our brothers and sisters and the people we interact with.
+We need to pray for our brothers and sisters and the people in our spheres of influence.
 Our prayer should flow out of a heart of love and compassion, and not just out of a sense of duty.
 We must pray in faith, with the same conviction as when we pray for our own needs, believing that God hears and answers prayer.
 We can intercede on behalf of others for many areas of their lives.
-These could include that they:
+We could pray that they: